You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 - Powered variable settings for easier adjustments

 - Better eye relief.
-Also good for shooters who have astigmatism.
+Good for shooters who have astigmatism.

 - Shot placement at longer ranges and large moving targets is not consistent